Evaporation Barrier for Dark Matter in Celestial Bodies

 such that the net external force due to gravity and the evaporation barrier is

 By contrast, for long mean free paths, an isothermal distribution $n_{\chi}^{\rm iso}(r)$ becomes an increasingly good approximation for the DM number density distribution~\cite{Spergel:1984re},

 where $N_0^{\rm iso}$ is a constant that normalizes the volume integral of $n_{\chi}^{\rm iso}(r)$ to $N_\chi$.
 In this isothermal approximation, the temperature of the DM particles $T_{\chi}$ is obtained from requiring no net energy flow between the DM and SM baths in a steady state.
-In practice, $T_{\chi}$ will be an intermediate value between the central temperature of the celestial body and the temperature at the maximal orbital radius of the DM particles $r_\chi$.
+In practice, $T_{\chi}$ will be an intermediate value between the central temperature of the celestial body and the temperature at the scale radius $r_\chi$ of the DM distribution.
 This is approximated by

 when only the gravitational force is present, where $G$ is the gravitational constant and $\rho(0)$ is the SM density at the core of the object.
 The correction to this orbital radius due to the additional long-range force does not significantly impact our evaporation rate estimates, as it only shifts the relative weight between the LTE and isothermal distributions within a narrow range of DM-SM cross-sections.